 where $\pi^\t$ is the injection of $\homo_A(A/m, ~\F) \simeq \mathbb{C}$, the space of constant functions, into $\F$.
 Manifestly $\ker_\F(\div)$ and $\ker_\F(\curl)$ are controllable.

 The ideal of $A$ generated by the rows of $\grad$ is the maximal ideal $m = (\del_1, \del_2, \del_3)$.
-As $A/m$ is a torsion module, $\ker_\F(\grad)$ is not controllable when $\F$ is $\Dr$ or $\Cinf$, by Theorem 2.1 (ii).
+As $A/m$ is a torsion module, $\ker_\F(\grad)$ is not controllable when $\F$ is $\Dr$ or $\Cinf$, by Theorem 3.1 (ii).
 (Clearly we cannot patch together distinct constant functions within the space of constant functions.)
-This is also true when $\F = \Sr$. (ii) Suppose now that $\F$ is $\D$, $\Er$ or $\S$.
-These are flat $A$-modules, hence tensoring (8) with $\F$ yields the exact sequence Now $\ker_\F(\grad)$ is also controllable because it equals 0.
-This is in agreement with the remark at the end of Lecture 1.\\

-We now have two definitions of a controllable state space system, namely Kalman's Definition 1.1, and Willems' Definition 1.2 when the system (6) is rewritten as equation (7) of Example 1.1.
+This is also true when $\F = \Sr$. (ii) Suppose now that $\F$ is $\D$, $\Er$ or $\Sc$.
+These are flat $A$-modules, hence tensoring (8) with $\F$ yields the exact sequence Now $\ker_\F(\grad)$ is also controllable because it equals 0 (namely Remark 2.8).
+We now have two definitions of a controllable state space system, namely Kalman's Definition 2.1, and Willems' Definition 2.3 when the system (6) is rewritten as equation (7) of Example 2.1.
 We show below that the two definitions coincide; thus Willems' definition is a perfect generalisation of Kalman's.

-We use the Popov-Belevitch-Hautus (PBH) test for Kalman controllability of state space systems. {\bf PBH Test}: Let $P(x) = (x I_\ell - X, -U)$, where $P(\dbydt) \in \mathbb{C}[\dbydt]$ is the operator of equation (7) in Example 1.1.
-Then the state space system (6) of Definition 1.1 is controllable if and only if $P(x)$ is of full rank for every $x \in \mathbb{C}$. \\

-Thus, to determine whether (6) is controllable, it suffices to calculate all the maximal minors of $P(x)$, i.e. the determinants of its $\ell \times \ell$ submatrices -- there are ${\ell + m \choose \ell}$ of them -- and then to check that these minors do not have a common zero in $\mathbb{C}$.
-In other words, is the $\ell$-th determinantal ideal $\frak{i}_\ell(P(x))$, generated by the determinants of the $\ell \times \ell$ submatrices of $P(x)$, equal to $(1)$?\\